neelkantnewra/Multiclass-disease-classification-using-modified-CNN/README.md

-# Multiclass disease detection using Modified CNN
+# Multiclass disease classification using Modified CNN

 About
 -----